 The superior precision and visualization of operative dissection offered by the da Vinci Si enhances the surgeon's ability to perform sacrocolpopexy with reduced blood loss and more accurate placement of suspension sutures.

 The patient is able to maintain natural vaginal length and depth, resulting in reduced vaginal scarring and maintenance of female sexual function.

 This procedure has been performed successfully at NYU Langone Medical Center since 2004 in women desiring durable prolapse repair with a minimally invasive approach.
-Dr. Nirit Rosenblum is one of the few experienced surgeons in the tri-state area to offer robotic surgery for the treatment of pelvic organ prolapse in women, including the option of uterine-sparing surgery (which avoids the need for a hysterectomy).
+Our Surgeons are the few experienced in the tri-state area to offer robotic surgery for the treatment of pelvic organ prolapse in women, including the option of uterine-sparing surgery (which avoids the need for a hysterectomy).
 This option of uterine preservation has been especially appealing to many patients, since women are often offered only repairs that include hysterectomy at other surgical centers.